Five of Pentacles

 Reading the Card

-The upright Five of Pentacles suggests you will soon see a challenge or event that results in a loss of material security: financial losses, bills, loss of income or job, an expensive accident or injury, or something else that causes a change to your everyday life.
+The Upright Five of Pentacles predicts a challenge resulting in a loss of material security: financial losses, mounting bills, job loss, an expensive accident, or a sudden change to your everyday life.

 Adversity will still happen, but you will be stronger and ready for the challenge.

-The reversed Five of Pentacles denotes a return of hope and a better situation.
-Your material losses or problems related to money/assets have been resolved one way or another.
+The Reversed Five of Pentacles denotes a return of hope.
+Your material losses or asset problems have resolved, one way or another.

 A more important change is that the situation in your eyes has got better.
-It probably has got better but the more important change is that your faith has returned.
+It probably has got better, but the more significant change is that your faith has returned.

-It is sometimes important to look at what you still have rather than what you have lost.
-Perhaps you now have a better understanding of how things work and what part you played in the problem and how to avoid it in the future.
+It is sometimes critical to look at what you still have rather than what you have lost.
+Perhaps you now have a better understanding of how things work, what part you played in the issue, and how to avoid it in the future.

-The situation may have bright you closer to loved ones, or showed potential problems and fractures that you can now resolve and mend.
+The situation may have brought you closer to loved ones, or showed potential problems and fractures that you can now resolve and mend.

 Card Design Process

-The original Rider-Waite-Smith card is often hard to decipher, especially because the reference to a blind and lame man are not modern nor well known, and may no longer even refer easily back to the biblical passage it comes from never mind the ancient Greek parable!
+The original Rider-Waite-Smith card is notoriously hard to decipher.
+The reference to the blind and lame man is neither modern nor well-known.
+Many cannot easily trace it back to the biblical passage it comes from, let alone the ancient Greek parable.

-Unfortunately, there are no vases, friezes nor statues that depict Oizys (this is not uncommon as many minor Gods were described via now lost oral traditions).
-This was however a perfect point to build up an appearance ourselves.
+There are no vases, friezes, or statues depicting Oizys (a common issue, as minor deities were described via lost oral traditions).
+This provided a perfect opportunity to build her appearance from scratch.

-It was know that Oizys is a silent witness to misery, so that idea was expanded via a visual way to show Oizys feeling the same pain as those she watches.
+Oizys acts as a silent witness to misery.
+This idea was expanded via a visual way to show Oizys feeling the same pain as those she watches.

 Final Words

 The Five of Pentacles denotes a period of hardship.
-The card suggests having faith and hope, plus coming together with others to solve the problem is the best way forward.
+Having faith, retaining hope, and coming together with others to solve the problem is the only way forward.

 Once you are past the problem, the knowledge gained from the hardship will make you better able to weather future storms, and have a better understanding of how or why the problem occurred in the first place.